 - Level: it’s a standard control that controls the distortion level you infuse into your guitar.
 The more you turn it up, the less clean your guitar sounds as it becomes saturated with the hard-clipping effect.

 - Gain: it’s an essential component of every distortion.
-As you crank this knob, you’ll get a fuzzier and heavier distortion.
+As you crank this knob, you’ll get a fuzzier and heavier distortion and dedicated gain.

 As you see, the controls are pretty straightforward.
 You can simply start by putting every knob in the middle, and then dial it to your heart’s content.